Table of Contents

-The case of Elford & Elford, the court heard an appeal in relation to property settlement at the end of a relationship.
+In the case of Elford & Elford, the court heard an appeal in relation to property settlement at the end of a relationship.
 In this case, Mr. Elford has won approximately $622,000 in the first 12 months of the couple’s marriage.

 The Husband’s accounts were used to pay expenses associated with property and utilities and the Wife’s accounts were used to pay for expenses relating to the three children (to a previous marriage) and groceries.

-Although this case featured very distinctive features which allowed the Court to view the winnings as the financial contribution of only one party, it does show how assets can be treated in property settlements.
+Although this case featured very distinctive features that allowed the Court to view the winnings as the financial contribution of only one party, it does show how assets can be treated in property settlements.

 You don’t have to decide directly what to do with your money; It’s not going anywhere.
 Until you make that decision, the advice we usually give to lottery winners is to keep it in all high-interest bank accounts.